$G$-torsors on perfectoid spaces: Introduction

-\subsection{$G$-torsors on rigid spaces}
+\subsection{$\boldsymbol{G}$-torsors on rigid spaces}

-Let now $X$ be a rigid space, then it is known that there are in general many more \mbox{$v$-topological} $G$-torsors than there are \'etale ones: For example, if $K$ is a complete algebraically closed extension of $\Q_p$ and $X$ is smooth over $K$, then already for $G=\G_a$, a key step in Scholze's construction of the Hodge--Tate spectral sequence is a canonical isomorphism on $X_\et$ where $\Omega_X(-1)$ is a Tate twist of the K\"ahler differentials on $X$ \cite[Proposition~3.23]{Scholze2012Survey}.
+Now let $X$ be a rigid space.
+Then it is known that there are in general many more \mbox{$v$-topological} $G$-torsors than there are \'etale ones: for example, if $K$ is a complete algebraically closed extension of $\Q_p$ and $X$ is smooth over $K$, then already for $G=\G_a$, a key step in Scholze's construction of the Hodge--Tate spectral sequence is a canonical isomorphism on $X_\et$